fluent/fluent-bit-docs/output/http.md

 By default, the URI becomes tag of the message, the original tag is ignored.
 To retain the tag, multiple configuration sections have to be made based and flush to different URIs.

 Another approach we also support is the sending the original message tag in a configurable header.
 It's up to the receiver to do what it wants with that header field: parse it and use it as the tag for example.
-With fluend http plugin, it's straightforward.

 To configure this behaviour, add this config: